dulta/feelapp-api/getting-started.md

 Feel Subtitles is a database of videos and subtitles for the bluetooth devices.

-You as a partner can have multiple videos listed in the database and each video can have multiple subtiles.
+You as a partner can have multiple videos listed in the database and each video can have multiple subtitles.

-When you show a video on your webpage you can request subtitles from Feel Subtitles databse and play them with JavaScript library we provide.
+When you show a video on your webpage you can request subtitles from Feel Subtitles database and play them with JavaScript library we provide.

 Complete Feel Subtitles API can be found [here](https://github.com/dulta/feel-subs-api).